sco1/zwom/README.md

 | `FTP`         | Rider's FTP             | `int`                          | Maybe<sup>2</sup> |
 | `TAGS`        | Workout tags            | String of hashtags<sup>3</sup> | Yes               |

-1. Multiline strings are supported.
+1. Multiline strings are supported
-2. Zwift's workouts are generated using FTP percentages rather than absolute watts, so your FTP is required if you want to use absolute watts in your ZWOM.
+2. Zwift's workouts are generated using FTP percentages rather than absolute watts, so your FTP is required if you want to use absolute watts in your ZWOM
-3. Tags are capped at x total characters, including hashtags.
+3. Tags are capped at 31 total characters, including spaces and hashtags.
 Zwift also provides 4 built-in tags (`#RECOVERY`, `#INTERVALS`, `#FTP`, and `#TT`) that may also be added and do not count against this total.

 ### Workout Blocks
 Following the `META` block are your workout blocks: